 The company resumed operations differently, using new technologies.

-A new filtration system allows for the dry stacking of 80% of the generated tailings and the rest is deposited in a confined pit.
+A new filtration system allows for the dry stacking of 80% of the generated tailings, with the rest deposited in a confined pit.
 Visit the website to find out more about Samarco's restart.